GDGVIT/keats-android/README.md

    - Navigate to the cloned directory and select it

 3. **Configure Firebase**
-   - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
+   - Create a new Firebase project at the [Firebase Console](https://console.firebase.google.com/)
    - Enable Authentication, Storage, and Crashlytics
    - Download `google-services.json` and place it in the `app/` directory